thobbiz/thobbiz/README.md

 # 👋 Thobbiz

-**👨‍💻Android and Backend Developer | 🎓 Computer Science Student | 🤖 Robotics and AI Enthusiast**
+**👨‍💻Android and Backend Developer | 🤖 Robotics and AI Enthusiast**

 I'm just a guy with hobbies.
-Trying to many thing, getting only few interests.
+Trying to many things, getting only few interests.
 I research different technologies and in my freetime, I play chess or football.

 ---